Is there a cost to providers to receive and administer the vaccine?

 - State law, M.G.L. c.
 94C, section 8 (7), requires a licensed provider with prescribing authority to issue an order for administration of a vaccine such as the COVID-19 vaccine.

-- Authorized ordering providers include, a: physician, chiropractor, surgeon, podiatrist, osteopath, nurse practitioner, dentist, or physician’s assistant.
+- Authorized ordering provider types include: physician, chiropractor, surgeon, podiatrist, osteopath, nurse practitioner, dentist, or physician’s assistant.
 See MGL Ch.
 94C; 105 CMR 700.00.

 - A standing order is an order issued by a licensed provider, which is not specific to one person, and enables assessment and vaccination of patients without the need for clinician examination or direct order from the attending provider at the time of the interaction.

-- Model standing orders developed by CDC can be found here for the Moderna COVID-19 vaccine and here for the Pfizer COVID-19 vaccine.
+- Model standing orders developed by CDC for the Moderna COVID-19 vaccine, the Pfizer COVID-19 vaccine, and for the Janssen COVID-19 vaccine.